Crescent Head Bakery

 “We knew it was time for Frank and Adam to go out on their own,” Rae says.
 “So, we drove down, bought the business and opened in 1996.
 We moved in above the bakery and got to work, eventually buying the seafood takeaway next door which we turned into a café.”

 “There were challenges at first; the machinery wasn’t good, and Crescent Head was much quieter back then.
-We started off with three bakers, now we have six, and 22 permanent staff altogether.”
+We started off with three bakers, now we have six, and 22 permanent staff altogether.
+The staff we have are great and some have worked with us for over 15 years”.

 Frank’s traditional family recipes and attention to quality proved a hit, and visitors began to stop into Crescent Head just to visit Barnett’s Bakery.
 Grandson Lachie joined as a baker, and the rave reviews continued to flow when the bakery moved to a bigger premises beside the butcher shop in 2010.
 According to Rae, Barnetts’ recipe for success lies in a combination of consistency and innovation.